rafaelwendel/phpsupabase/README.md

 #### Sign in with email and password

 Now let's see how to authenticate a user.
-The Authentication request returns a `acess_token` (Bearer Token) that can be used later for other actions and also checks expiration time.
+The Authentication request returns a `access_token` (Bearer Token) that can be used later for other actions and also checks expiration time.
 In addition, other information such as `refresh_token` and user data are also returned.
 Invalid login credentials result in throwing a new exception

 ```php